CQCL/pytket-docs/manual/manual_zx.rst

 ..
 Since ZX does resynthesis and completely abstracts away circuit structure, there is little point in running optimisations before ZX

-* Similarly, because the convertion to a graphlike ZX diagram completely abstracts away the Clifford gates, there is often little-to-no benefit in running most simple optimisations before applying :py:class:`ZXGraphlikeOptimisation` since it will largely ignore them and achieve the same graphlike form regardless.
+* Similarly, because the conversion to a graphlike ZX diagram completely abstracts away the Clifford gates, there is often little-to-no benefit in running most simple optimisations before applying :py:class:`ZXGraphlikeOptimisation` since it will largely ignore them and achieve the same graphlike form regardless.

 ..
 Extraction is not optimised so best to run other passes afterwards